jlchen6/employee-directory-gh-pages/README.md

 ## Description

-A react based page to view a randomly generated list of employees.
+A react based application, hosted on github pages.
+It can be used to view a randomly generated list of employees.
+Employees can be searched by name, or sorted based on their dates of birth.

 ## Table of Contents